Are you drawn to big machinery?

 How Much Do Wind Turbine Technicians Make

-The salary of a wind turbine technician varies based on education and experience.
+The median salary of a wind turbine technician was $61,770 in 2023 per the BLS.

 You can expect to earn the median pay scale once you have a couple of years of experience on the job and certification from a reputable institution.
+Salary will be adjusted for experience and location.

 Our wind tech salary guide breaks down salaries by state.